Prabartak Sangha: Economy

 The Prabartak Sangha undertook several projects in the economic field, so that the nation can become economically self-sufficient.
 The Sangha launched a partnership firm Rakshit, Dey and Ghosh Co. that started a carpentry workshop.
 It later grew into a joint stock company named Prabartak Furnishers Limited with a showroom at Bipin Bihari Ganguly Street in Kolkata.
 In 1920, the Sangha ventured into agriculture by setting up a farm at Frazerganj in the 24 Parganas.
 In the same year, it started a textile manufacturing unit named Mrinalini Bastravayana Karyalaya with eight handlooms and paid workers.
 It use Japanese yarns that could only be replaced by Indian made mill yarns only.
 By 1925, the Khādī department of the Sangha established branches in Burdwan, Mymensingh, Chittagong and Rangoon.
 In 1935, it started the Prabartak Jute Mills in Kamarhati, though the production started only in February 1941.
 It launched the Prabartak Commercial Corporation for the import and export of a wide range of commodities.
-Apart of these the Sangha had a banking and insurance company named the Prabartak Bank and Insurance Company.
+Apart from these the Sangha had a banking and insurance company named the Prabartak Bank and Insurance Company.
 It also had a press named the Prabartak Printing and Halftone.